Ajiboso-Adeola/alx-low_level_programming/0x00-hello_world/README.md

-a script that that compliles a C file but does not link
+a script thathat generates the assembly code of a C code and save it in an output file